Manulife will still meet your health and dental needs as the Coronavirus (COVID-19) pandemic evolves

 When travelling, if you have a medical emergency and get sick (with COVID-19 or another illness), your Out-of-province/Out-of-Canada coverage will pay for your emergency medical treatments, subject to the terms of your contract and schedule of benefits.
 There are no restrictions/exclusions on where you travel under the Emergency Out-of-province/Out-of-Canada benefit.

-Yes.
-If you or a covered family member becomes ill from the Coronavirus while travelling outside of your province or outside Canada, you will still be covered, subject to the specific terms of your Health and Dental policy.
+No. If you or a covered family member becomes ill from the Coronavirus while travelling outside of your province or outside Canada, you will not be covered, subject to the specific terms of your Health and Dental policy.

 Your Health and Dental policy does not cover expenses you might incur because you are quarantined outside of your province or outside Canada (e.g. the cost of meals or accommodation).
 But, if you or a covered family member becomes ill or has a medical emergency while quarantined outside of your province or outside Canada, you would be eligible for coverage under your emergency Out-of-province/Out-of-Canada benefit, subject to the specific terms of your Health and Dental policy.